-(The following column first appeared in the Barrhaven Independent, an online publication based in the suburb of Barrhaven in Ottawa, Ontario.
+From Allergic Living’s archives: This column first appeared in the Barrhaven Independent, an online publication based in a suburb of Ottawa, Canada.
 Karen Eck wrote it as a response to an editorial the Independent published criticizing strategies used by one particular local school for dealing with severe dairy allergies.)

 I am the leader of the Ottawa Anaphylaxis Support Group (OASG).
 I am also the mother of a child with a severe dairy allergy in kindergarten.
-When I read the Dec.
-15th editorial about allergies in schools, I was disturbed.
+When I read the recent editorial about allergies in schools, I was disturbed.
 But I also saw the opportunity to educate others.

 First, I think it’s important to remember the context.
-As of January 1, 2006, Sabrina’s Law requires that all publicly funded school boards in Ontario establish an anaphylactic policy and that their schools follow this policy.
+As of January 1, 2006, Sabrina’s Law required that all publicly funded school boards in the province of Ontario establish an anaphylactic policy, and that their schools follow this policy.
 Among other things, the policy must include:

 – Strategies to reduce the risk of exposure to anaphylactic causative agents in classrooms and common school areas;